Booval House: Description

 Outbuildings included a rudimentary shed and fernery to the southeast of the grounds and a modern carport on the south-western corner.
 During conservation, this old shed was removed and replaced with an approved garage and garden workroom wing, built quite compatible with the original house.

 The garden contains some major but all relatively recent trees, most notably cocos palms to the northern garden, mango trees forming a dense screen to the northern adjoining properties and some poinciana and jacaranda trees along the Cothill Road frontage.
 There was no evidence of any original gardens.

-During conservation, and with Heritage Council approval, most of the Mango trees were removed- because of the significant public risk associated with the copious mango fruit falling onto public waling areas.
+During conservation, and with Heritage Council approval, most of the Mango trees were removed- because of the significant public risk associated with the copious mango fruit falling onto public walking areas.